 From the North Pattaya Bus Station, Roong Reuang Coach Company and its sister companies Bell Travel Services and Yellow Bus, operate frequent, inexpensive bus services from Pattaya to Bangkok, Suvarnabhumi Airport, and several other destinations in Thailand.

-The Roong Reuang bus from Pattaya to Bangkok Mochit (northern) bus terminal departure times: 05:00, 07:30, 10:00, 12:00, 14:00, 16:00, 18:00.
+The Roong Reuang bus departs Pattaya for Bangkok Mochit (northern) bus terminal at 05:00, 07:30, 10:00, 12:00, 14:00, 16:00, and 18:00.

 The Roong Reuang bus from Pattaya to Bangkok Ekamai (eastern) bus terminal departs every hour from 04.30 to 21.00.